snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

                  fd_gradient_step_size = 1.e-4
                no_hessians

+Note that :dakkw:`method_source dakota<responses-numerical_gradient-method_source-dakota>`
-Note that ``method_source`` ``dakota`` selects Dakota’s internal finite differencing routine so that the concurrency in finite difference offsets can be exploited.
+selects Dakota’s internal finite differencing routine so that the concurrency in finite difference offsets can be exploited.
 In this case, central differencing has been selected and 11 function evaluations (one at the current point plus two offsets in each of five variables) can be performed simultaneously for each NPSOL response request.
 These 11 evaluations will be launched with system calls in the background and presumably assigned to additional processors through the operating system of a multiprocessor compute server or other comparable method.
 The concurrency specification may be included if it is necessary to limit the maximum number of simultaneous evaluations.
 For example, if a maximum of six compute processors were available, the command

 ::

        evaluation_concurrency = 6

-could be added to the ``asynchronous`` specification within the ``interface`` keyword from the preceding example.
+could be added to the :dakkw:`interface-asynchronous` specification within the :dakkw:`interface` keyword from the preceding example.

 .. _`parallel:spec:single:example2`: